-Forgiveness programs come with strict caveats.
+No lender, not even the federal government, will allow you to erase all your debt without a very good reason.
+Every student loan debt forgiveness program comes with strict caveats.
 You will have to meet all of the stipulated requirements before your federal student loans can be forgiven.

 Types of Student Loan Forgiveness Programs

 There are primarily two types of student loan forgiveness programs.
-One program is the Teacher Loan Forgiveness program while the other is the Public Service Loan Forgiveness program for other careers.
+One is the Teacher Loan Forgiveness program for forgiveness for teachers.
+The other is the Public Service Loan Forgiveness program for other careers.

-Pros of Student Loan Forgiveness Programs
+Pros and Cons of Student Loan Forgiveness Programs

 Some of the advantages of student loan forgiveness programs include:

-- Helps you get rid of your student loan debt: If you opt for the Public Service Loan Forgiveness program, you can get rid of your student loan as long you make the 120 monthly payments over a period of 10 years.
+If you qualify for the Public Service Loan Forgiveness program, you can wipe out your outstanding federal student loans after making the 120 monthly payments.
+These payments must be made over a period of 10 years.
 Thereafter, the remaining loan amount will be forgiven.
-The Teacher Loan Forgiveness also helps you get rid of your loan but there is a limit on the amount that can be forgiven.
+The Teacher Loan Forgiveness program wipes out your debt if you’ve worked in a low-income school for 5 consecutive years.
+There’s a limit on the amount that can be forgiven under this program.

 Cons of Student Loan Forgiveness Programs